-- (2) In conducting such inspections, officers or employees duly designated by the Secretary, upon presenting appropriate credentials to the owner, operator, or agent in charge, are authorized: - (i) to enter at reasonable times any facility in which persons are engaged in the food processing or importing of food products or to enter any vehicle being used to transport or hold such food products; - (ii) to inspect in a reasonable manner such facility or vehicle and all pertinent equipment, finished and unfinished materials, containers, labeling, processes, controls, and premises; and - (iii) to collect and retain samples of food products or ingredients or of any other items found during an inspection that may contribute to a finding of whether such food products are unsafe for human consumption or adulterated or misbranded. - (3) Immediately after completion of inspection, the Officer or employee making the inspection shall give to the owner, operator, or agent in charge a report in writing setting forth any conditions or practices observed which indicate that either processing controls are inadequate to prevent or minimize food safety hazards or that any food from such facility is unsafe for human consumption, or adulterated or misbranded.
+- (a) An inspection under subsection (a) of any domestic, foreign or importing facility shall extend to all things therein (including records required to be maintained under subsection (e), processes, controls, and premises) that bear on whether food products are in compliance with this Act.
+Access to records may include the copying of such records. - (b) In conducting such inspections, officers or employees duly designated by the Secretary, upon presenting appropriate credentials to the owner, operator or agent in charge, are authorized- - (i) to enter at reasonable times any facility in which persons are engaged in the food processing or importing of food products, or to enter any vehicle being used to transport or hold such food products; - (ii) to inspect in a reasonable manner such facility or vehicle and all pertinent equipment, finished and unfinished materials, containers, labeling, processes, controls, and premises; and - (iii)to collect and retain samples of food products or ingredients or of any other items found during an inspection that may contribute to a finding of whether such food products are unsafe for human consumption or adulterated or misbranded. - (c) Immediately after completion of inspection, the officer or employee making the inspection shall give to the owner, operator, or agent in charge a report in writing setting forth any conditions or practices observed which indicate that either processing controls are inadequate to prevent or minimize food safety hazards or that any food from such facility is unsafe for human consumption, or adulterated or misbranded.